dssg/triage/docs/sources/dirtyduck/inspections.md

 means it failed.
 Each facility in the image had two inspections, but only the facility in the middle passed both.")
 *Figure.
-The image shows three facilities and, next to each, a temporal line with 6 days (0-5).
+The image shows three facilities (blue, red and orange) and, next to each, a temporal line with 6 days (0-5).
 Each dot represents an inspection.
 Color is the **outcome** of the inspection.
 Green means the facility passed the inspection, and red means it failed.
 Each facility in the image had two inspections, but